getsentry/sentry-dotnet/CONTRIBUTING.md

 * On Windows:
   - [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework) 4.6.2 or higher.
   - `Sentry.DiagnosticSource.IntegrationTests.csproj` uses [SQL LocalDb](https://docs.microsoft.com/sql/database-engine/configure-windows/sql-server-express-localdb) - [download SQL LocalDB 2019](https://download.microsoft.com/download/7/c/1/7c14e92e-bdcb-4f89-b7cf-93543e7112d1/SqlLocalDB.msi).
 To avoid running these tests, unload `Sentry.DiagnosticSource.IntegrationTests.csproj` from the solution.
+  - Building Sentry with the Android bindings requires Java.
+If you're building Sentry using an IDE, typically you provide the path to your Java installation via the IDE settings (open the settings for Visual Studio or Rider and search for "android").
+If you want to build Sentry from the command line (using `dotnet build`) then you will need to ensure the `JAVA_HOME` environment variable is set correctly.
 * On macOS/Linux
   - [Mono 6 or higher](https://www.mono-project.com/download/stable) to run the unit tests on the `net4x` targets.
   - Install `CMake` using your favourite package manager (e.g. `brew install cmake`)